zakkg3/opennebula-chart/README.md

 # Opennebula control plane Chart.

 # :warning: This is depreciated. the project url now is: https://github.com/ethz-hpc/k8s-OpenNebula
+and is not only control plane, we are running everithing on pods! even the node's libvirt

 ## Installing the Chart.